Preliminary Agenda

 Financing Affordable Housing and Attracting Investor Capital

 The ability to access Fannie & Freddie and HUD financing makes all the difference in whether an affordable project deal can be done.
 What are all the financing options available for financing traditional affordable housing – the big ones like Fannie and Freddie, but also other lesser-known programs that are available?
-How will the new administration impact the availability of this financing?
-How are banks starting to get creative?
-How are debt funds leading development as regional lenders have stepped back?
+How are debt funds leading development?
 What are some different ways people are trying to free up capital for affordable projects?
-What are some ways of attracting investor capital to deliver affordable housing (such as pension funds)?

 Development Outlook for Affordable & Attainable Housing: How is it all Getting Done?